dotnet/orleans/src/Documentation/Event-Sourcing/Overview.md

 * [Immediate/Delayed Confirmation](MultiVersion.md) explains how delayed confirmation of events, and reentrancy, can improve availability and throughput.

+* [Notifications](Subscribe.md) explains how to subscribe to notifications, allowing grains to react to new events.

 * [Configuration](Configuration.md) explains how to configure projects, clusters, and log-consistency providers.

 * [Built-In Log-Consistency Providers](LogConsistencyProviders.md) explains how the three currently included log-consistency providers work.